Story by Geoff Tuffli

 "If you do not mind me saying so," Jane continued, "The Consolidated Union of the Hildas Triangle permits artificials to head up the entirety of your polity's naval forces?
 Are you quite sure that is wise?
-That is, he could go rogue and turn you all into meat crackers or something."
+He might go rogue and turn you all into meat crackers."

 "And what would I do with that many 'meat crackers', Jane?"
 Sarpedon asked.

-Omar chuckled.
+Omar shook his head.
 "The Consolidated Union of the Hildas Triangle does not believe in discrimination, Jane.
 Artificials may contend equally for any position a natural born human might."

 "Fascinating.
 May I surmise that I owe you my fervent thanks for extricating myself from that trashy Alliance detention facility?"